 Charles Dickens would love “Coram Boy,” and not merely because he could have written it.
-Helen Edmundson’s adaptation of the Jamila Gavin children’s novel is a godsend for discerning adults.
-Play wraps its humane message in a hurtling evening of total theater that moves from infanticide and the slave trade to outright exultation and joy.
+Capping a varied year for the National Theater with as unabashedly moving and theatrical a production as the Olivier auditorium has seen in an age, Helen Edmundson’s adaptation of the Jamila Gavin children’s novel is a godsend for discerning adults.
+On occasion gross (and always briskly paced) enough to keep the kids happy, play wraps its abundantly humane message in a hurtling evening of total theater that moves from infanticide and the slave trade to outright exultation and joy.

 It doesn’t hurt to have Handel on hand as your show’s resident composer — literally so in the form of actor Nicholas Tizzard, who appears in the second act as the German-born music maker whose career was largely centered in England.
 With an onstage choir to sing the “Hallelujah Chorus” just in time for the curtain call, “Coram Boy” uses the music from Handel’s “Messiah” as the thematic leitmotif for a story of children abandoned and/or lost, and of hopes and ambitions triumphantly realized.